What Is a Full Mouth Reconstruction?

 When you have been through a trauma or accident, or have been experiencing excessive tooth loss or cracking due to periodontal disease, you will qualify for the reconstruction.
 The best way to know is to book an appointment with Dr. Barney to discuss your motivations for wanting the procedure.

 There is absolutely no time frame for how long you must wait.
 However, if you want to return to your best quality of life afterwards, it is always best to get it done as soon as you can, even though at times it can seem daunting.
 Dr. Barney’s office utilizes the latest in laser and neuromuscular technology to make your experience as comfortable as possible.

-If you are interested in learning more about full mouth reconstruction, and would like to see if you are a good candidate, call (304) 754-8803 to schedule a consultation at our office in Hedgesville, WV.
+If you are interested in learning more about full mouth reconstruction, and would like to see if you are a good candidate, call (304) 754-8803 to schedule a consultation with Dr. Barney at our office in Hedgesville, WV.